-AC (C) Credit course for grade or Pass/No Pass Beginning development of verbal skills by means of vocabulary acquisition.
+Beginning development of verbal skills by means of vocabulary acquisition.
 Structural practice and guided conversation.
 A practical conversational approach to learning a language.
-Course may not meet major require at transfer institutions.
-See your counselor for more information. ements SPN-101 Conversational Spanish: Level II CSU, AC (C) Credit course for grade or Pass/No Pass (0) This second semester course continues the development of practical language skills with the emphasis on spe and listening.
 Course may not meet major requirements at transfer institutions.
+See your counselor for more information.

+SPN-101 Conversational Spanish: Level II

+Credit course for grade or Pass / No Pass This second semester course continues the development of practical language skills with the emphasis on speaking and listening.
+Course may not meet major requirements at transfer institutions.
+See your counselor for more information.

+Recommended Preparation: SPN 100

+CSU (C2, D0, D3), UC, IGETC (4C, 4J),

+CSU (D0), UC, IGETC (4J),

+CSU (D0, E), UC, IGETC (4J),

+MC (B2, Wellness)

+CSU, MC (C)

+CSU (D0), UC, IGETC (4J), MC (B2)

+CSU (D0, D3), UC, IGETC (4C, 4J),

-See your counselor for more information. eaking Recommended Preparation: SPN 100 SPN-102 Conversational Spanish: Level III 2.0 Units / 2.0 hours LEC Credit course for grade or Pass / No Pass This third semester course is designed for those who have taken two semesters of beginning college Spanish two years of high school Spanish with the emphasis on verbal skills.
-Mastery of the language is greatly enhar through vocabulary and practical usage. iceu Recommended Preparation: SPN 101 SPN-196 SPN-Occupational Work Experience Education CSU 1.0 - 8.0 Units / Credit course for grade or Pass / No Pass This course will enable students to earn college credit for learning or improving skills or knowledge on-the-jc Occupational Work Experience is "discipline-specific" in that students' job and learning objectives relate to th academic and career goals.
-There are no prerequisites or concurrent enrollment requirements, and there are r classroom meetings after the initial orientation.
+SPN-102 Conversational Spanish: Level III 2.0 Units / 2.0 hours LEC

+This third semester course is designed for those who have taken two semesters of beginning college Spanish or one to two years of high school Spanish with the emphasis on verbal skills.
+Mastery of the language is greatly enhanced through vocabulary and practical usage.

+Recommended Preparation: SPN 101

+SPN-196 SPN-Occupational Work Experience Education

+This course will enable students to earn college credit for learning or improving skills or knowledge on-the-job.
+Occupational Work Experience is "discipline-specific" in that students' job and learning objectives relate to their academic and career goals.
+There are no prerequisites or concurrent enrollment requirements, and there are no classroom meetings after the initial orientation.
 Student can earn up to 8 units per semester (for a total of 16 combined Work Experience units).
-Units are Degree applicable and transferable.
-Units are awarded upon eir combined Work Experience units).
 Units are Degree applicable and transferable.
 Units are awarded upon achievement of approved learning objectives.
 Each unit requires paid employees to document 75 hours (volunteers or unpaid employees - 60 hours) during the semester.